About this site

 The site is currently presented in a limited beta version.
 As a showcase of variable fonts, it requires a web browser that supports OpenType font variation technology.
 As more variable fonts are released and support for the technology increases, the site will expand with additional functionality for filtering and searching content, inspecting named instance presets in variable fonts, simple code snippets for implementation, and other resources to help designers and developers use variable fonts in their own projects.
 In its current state, the site’s contents are admittedly Latin-centric, but will expand to include fonts for other writing systems in the near future.

-The site is designed and built by Nick Sherman with support from Adobe Typekit and assistance from Chris Lewis and David Jonathan Ross.
-Regardless of those relationships, the content and development of the site remains independent of any outside influence.
+The site is a HEX project – designed, built, and edited by Nick Sherman.
+It was started with support from Adobe Typekit and assistance from Chris Lewis and David Jonathan Ross.
+Regardless of those relationships, the content and development of the site remains independent.

 The primary typeface used on the site is Zeitung from Underware, served in a variable font format.